 My serendipitous new agent took the hassle of photocopying and mailing out of my hands (I do not miss those pre-digital days), but wasn’t initially able to improve things on the rejection front.
-She never gave up, though, and eight years after I finished Lady–long past the time when I’d abandoned any hope of a sale–she sold it to Frederick Warne (then an independent children’s publisher, now an imprint of Penguin).
+She never gave up, though.
+Eight years after I finished Lady–long past the time when I’d abandoned any hope of a sale–she sold it to Frederick Warne, then an independent children’s publisher (it’s now an imprint of Penguin).

-I will never forget the day she called to tell me about the offer–it was like a message from outer space.
-When I got up the next morning, I was convinced I’d dreamed it.
+I will never forget the day she called to tell me about the offer.
+It was like a message from outer space.
+When I woke up the next morning, I was convinced I’d dreamed it.

-There is just one thing in my career journey that I regret.
+There’s just one thing in my career journey that I regret.
 For about five years after I graduated from college, I stopped writing.
-I’d convinced myself that Lady would never sell, and that the short stories I was dutifully turning out in order to hone my craft were terrible and would never sell either.
+I’d convinced myself that Lady would never sell, nor would the short stories I was dutifully turning out in order to hone my craft.
 I decided my hopes of a writing career were foolish, and made a conscious effort to set them aside.
 It’s unfortunately very easy for me to stop writing, since I find the process difficult and often unrewarding (I’m one of those writers who prefers editing to composing).
 But I’m not a whole person without it.
 Those were not happy years.

 Q&A with Kirkus Reviews about Renaissance art, astrology, and Passion Blue.

 Randy Dotinga of the Christian Science Monitor interviews me about Writer Beware.